v2ny/morph3d/README.md

 ## License

-This crate is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This crate is licensed under the MIT License OR Apache 2.0 License.
+Feel free to choose one of them.

 ## Acknowledgements